akomakom/jira-to-jekyll/README.md

 Credential entry interactively or via `.netrc` is supported.

 This process will create files like `jekyll/browse/XXXX-1234.md`, one per issue.
 Most of the metadata goes into the front matter section so that layouts can be customized later.
+The layout of output files is defined by `issue.erb`

 ### Attachments